 The wife does not have authority over her own body but yields it to her husband.
-In the same way, the husband does not have authority over his own body but yields it to his wife.
-(1 Corinthians 7:4)
+In the same way, the husband does not have authority over his own body but yields it to his wife (1 Corinthians 7:4).

 Secondly, when a person becomes a Christian, their body belongs to the Lord.
 And the Bible removes any inclination of doubt when it reiterates that the body does not belong to a person.

 Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
-Therefore honor God with your bodies.
-(1 Corinthians 6:19-20).
+Therefore honor God with your bodies (1 Corinthians 6:19-20).

 So a Christian woman cannot do whatever she wants with her body however frivolous it may seem, especially so when it involves the killing of a human being.

 Contrary to a self-centered living, the Bible entreats us to live for Jesus Christ and NOT for ourselves.
-And he died for all, that those who live should no longer live for themselves but for him who died for them and was raised again.
-(2 Corinthians 5:15)
+And He died for all, that those who live should no longer live for themselves but for him who died for them and was raised again (2 Corinthians 5:15).

 4. Pro = Anti?

 Another phrase I have heard is that pro-choice does not necessarily mean pro-abortion.
-Ie, that pro-choicers can be anti-abortionists.
+That is, that pro-choicers can be anti-abortionists.
 I am baffled by this viewpoint.
 I consider myself quasi-intelligent and I have not found anyone who can reasonably explain to me how pro-choice is not pro-abortion, unless you are talking about the choice to pierce your ears.

 5. The Excuses